pradyumnac/Moon/_posts/2017-08-17-Address--A-Short-Story-Part-II.md

 We reached the station - rather alive in lights as if an establishment that never sleeps.

-A couple of Jeep's like on their back at one side by the door, all to close to the building.
+A couple of Jeep's like on their back at one side by the door, all too close to the building.
 Perhaps someone does not like getting wet after all

+We entered the building, dripping over.
+A man, in his mid forties, presumably the constable, was not looking too pleased at our state.
+He looked at us and then the chair and at us, some more..

+I lifted her up and say her at a side bench

+"Namaste sir.
+I was walking by the road a couple of blocks back and I found her out in the open soaking in rain.
+No one else was anywhere to be seen.
+Can you please help me find her parents?
+She might be lost".
+I stood beside the chair in front of his desk.

+He looked up slowly and after a brief moment said: "Please take a seat"

+I looked at her, she lost in thought.
+Or too tired, perhaps.
+I took the seat

+"Naren, bring her a glass of hot mil from Ramu's".
+Naren, not too pleased on the course of action set upon him, looked at me.
+"Who the hell walks about in this God forsaken rain?"
+He murmured under his breath.
+I took out his XL size umbrella and stepped out.
+Apparently, he knew better than to dispute with his sir.

+"Where did you find her?"